iqbalyarkhan/old-website/content/2019-09-07--LinkedList.md

 ### Move to Front Algorithm

 As you noticed, iterating over a list to find an element takes $O(N)$ time.
 This can get quite slow for long lists.
 There are  [algorithms](https://en.wikipedia.org/wiki/Self-organizing_list) that allow us to transform our linked list so as to improve access time for elements.
 One such algorithm is called **Move to Front**.
 As the name suggests, MTF searches the list for an element the user is interested in and once the element is found, it is moved to the front of the list so that subsequent searches for the same element are faster.
-The idea is useful where we make the assumption that recently accessed elemetns are more likely to be reaccessed.
-Ofcourse, as you can imagine, this is not a perfect approach to reduce the $O(N)$ search time and there are many scenarios where our time won't be that much different from a sequential search.
+The idea is useful where we make the assumption that recently accessed elements are more likely to be reaccessed.
+Of course, as you can imagine, this is not a perfect approach to reduce the $O(N)$ search time and there are many scenarios where our time won't be that much different from a sequential search.
 Assuming our searches are such that once we access an element, we're very likely to search for it again, MTF works perfectly fine.

 Sample code for moving an element to the front of the list is quite simple and here I share my implementation: